drop-games/eb-docs/docs/Whitepaper/NFT.md

 Use on any character, have different randomly generated characteristics features etc (CSGO) Collectible shit
 Different combos/animations needed -> swords vs hammers. i.e Drop DAO would create tasks for new shit and then it becomes an option to select this type on sword creation.
+Melt swords? (burning the NFT)
+Each sword has history (wins n shit)

 ### Armor & Character Accessories